Terms and Conditions for study at City, University of London

 12.1 Whilst the institution takes all reasonable care to ensure the safety and security of its students whilst on the institution's campus, the institution cannot accept responsibility, and expressly excludes liability, for loss or damage to your personal property (including computer equipment and software).
 You are advised to insure your property against theft and other risks.

-12.2 The institution shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student, or by any person who is not an employee or authorised representative of the institution.
+12.2 The institution shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student, or by any person who is not an employee or authorised representative of the institution unless such injury or damage is caused by the institution’s negligence.

 12.3 The institution shall not be liable for failure to perform any obligations under the Contract if such failure is caused by any act or event beyond the institution's reasonable control including acts of God, war, terrorism, industrial disputes (including disputes involving the institution's employees), fire, flood, storm and national emergencies ("Force Majeure Event").
 If the institution is the subject of a Force Majeure Event, it will take all reasonable steps to minimise the disruption to your studies.

-12.4 Nothing in these terms and conditions shall limit the institution's liability to you for fraud or willful default or for death or personal injury caused by the 's negligence.
+12.4 Nothing in these terms and conditions shall limit the institution's liability to you for fraud or wilful default or for death or personal injury caused by the institution’s negligence.
 Subject to the foregoing sentence, the institution shall not under any circumstances whatsoever be liable to you for any special, indirect or consequential losses.

 13.1 The institution reserves the right to terminate the Contract and withdraw you from the institution: